I have read or listened to every book on this page, & would recommend all of them to my best friend.

 Honestly, I'm not convinced that every one of the 7 steps are necessary to create a storybrand since companies like Nike achieved in with 3 words ( Just Do It ).

-Stories That Stick & others I have yet to add are all worthy reads about this important topic.
+That said, This book along with Stories That Stick & others I have yet to add are all worthy reads about this important topic.

 Honestly, this one of my weakest areas when it comes to writing, that's why I seek out every decent sounding book on the topic of storytelling for teaching, branding & marketing I can get my hands on.